status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 *See [here](./migration-options.md) for advanced options*

-## Step 1 - Sync the Nimbus beacon node
+## Step 1 - Sync the beacon node
-No matter which client you are migrating over from, the first step is to sync the beacon node.
+No matter which client you are migrating over from, the first step is to sync the Nimbus beacon node.

-The easiest way to do this is to follow the [Nimbus quickstart guide](./quick-start.md).
-Syncing the beacon node might take up to 30h depending on your hardware, so you should keep validating using your current setup until it completes.
+The easiest way to do this is to follow the [beacon node quick start guide](./quick-start.md).
+Syncing the beacon node might take up to 30h depending on your hardware - you should keep validating using your current setup until it completes.

 ## Step 2 - Export your slashing protection history